Clay Kaserne Soldiers earn Schuetzenschnur and German Armed Forces Proficiency Badge

 |0

-This work, Clay Kaserne Soldiers earn Schuetzenschnur and German Armed Forces Proficiency Badge [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Clay Kaserne Soldiers earn Schuetzenschnur and German Armed Forces Proficiency Badge, by Roland Schedel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT